 |Weight||2354 g (5.2 lb)||1930 g (4.3 lb)|

 According to Wikipedia, Lodge was founded in 1896 by Joseph Lodge, they are one of the most popular cast iron maker that you can find in the USA.
 In my opinion the reason they are so popular is because their prices are affordable and they appeal to the masses.
-If you get the right deal, you can find their 10 inch skillet for as little as 15 dollar.
-That 15 dollar skillet if used correctly can last you a life time.
+If you get the right deal, you can find their 10 inch skillet for much as a non stick pan.
+Which is rare among higher end cookware.

 Over the years, they went through different iteration of Cast Iron.
 The most sought after one is their smoothed based skillet.
 There is a belief that the smooth surface promotes extra slick surface so that food will not stick.
 People will pay a premium price for this.
 I personally don’t think that it makes much of a difference.
 If you cook food right, you can get a non stick surface from a stainless steel pan.
 Eggs can slide around just as easily in a copper pot.

 Today, they manufacturer a rough surface version of their skillet.
-Their reason for this is because they claim that it helps the seasoning stick better.
-Now some people believe that a seasoning is a development of flavor on the skillet, its not.
-It is a polymerization of fat that bonds to the pore in the metal.
+Their reasoning for this is because they claim that it helps the seasoning stick better.
+Now some people believe that a seasoning is a development of flavor, its not.
+It is a polymerization of fat that bonds to the pores of the metal.
 The layer of fat provides the pan with a non stick finish.
-We will be testing This Version today.
+The Cersion that we will be testing today has a rough surface that comes preseasoned from the factory.

 Lodge does make an Enamel Coated dutch oven and braisers, but from what I see those are made in China.
 If the country of manufacturing origin is important to you, this is something to consider.
 They are still however considerably cheaper than Le Creuset.